-Narrowly missed out on an Open debut at Carnoustie off the world rankings, but qualifying for the PGA Tour’s season-ending Tour Championship guaranteed him a start at Royal Portrush.
+Narrowly missed out on an Open debut at Carnoustie in 2018 off the world rankings, but qualifying for the PGA Tour’s season-ending Tour Championship guaranteed him a first start at Royal Portrush the following summer.

-Was playing only his 18th event as a member of the PGA Tour when he won the 2018 AT&T Byron Nelson by three strokes from Marc Leishman – and that only two weeks after he was joint runner-up to Jason Day at the Wells Fargo Championship.
+Was playing only his 18th event as a member of the circuit when he won the 2018 AT&T Byron Nelson by three strokes from Marc Leishman – and that only two weeks after he was joint runner-up to Jason Day at the Wells Fargo Championship.

-He turned professional on qualifying for the US Open and on his third start won on the Canadian Tour.
-More success came on the 2017 Web.com Tour to confirm his status as one of the game’s emerging talents.
+He turned professional on qualifying for the U.S Open and on his third start won on the Canadian Tour.